IamChukwumdiebubeOjinta/Contact-Guard-Frontend/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+Chukwumdiebube: I did not host this project, everything was done locally.
+Any Issues or Information needed, email me at [Email@chukwumudiebube.com](mailto://chukwumudiebubeojinta@gmail.com).

 ### Support notes

 This template has been developed with the App Router (`app`) and React Server Components.
 If you’re unfamiliar with these beta features, you can find more information about them on the Next.js beta documentation page.
 So, please note that any request dealing with React (e.g. extra features, customizations, et cetera) is to be considered out of the support scope.